Skip to content

 Course eligibility

 All Open University masters courses are eligible.
-A number of scholarships will be prioritised for STEM subjects, in particular for maths and physics.
+The scholarship will be prioritised for STEM subjects, in particular for maths and physics.

 Key dates

-We aim to contact all applicants by Monday 5th June 2023 with a decision.
+We aim to contact all applicants by the week commencing Monday 3 June 2024 with a decision.

 If you have any queries about the application process, please contact Student Fees by emailing, studentfees@open.ac.uk